sn0218/sn0218/README.md

 - 👋 Hi, I’m Samuel. @sn0218
 - 👀 I’m interested in web programming.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning React, data structures and algorithms and more...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 You can reach me through samuelnhc@gmail.com!